/

 Written byFien Demeyere

-1. Consider the weather
+1. Take the weather into account

 3. Establish a grooming routine